The story of the English horse. This is also what the Merry Wives of Windsor is about.

 This is why the Hapsburg's thought they could take over the world.

 It was a death sentence to export any of these super horses from Austria or Germany so what did a Hapsburg Duke and his two friends do?
-They rode three super horses right out of Austria and since they were Hapsburgs nobody questioned why each of the three 'gelded' horses had 'two things swinging between their legs'.
+They rode three super horses right out of Austria and since they were Hapsburgs nobody questioned why each of the three 'gelded' horses had 'equipment that is found on stallions'.

 The royals ran a bunch

 England and then suddenly ran out on everyone they owed money to.
 They

 left those three huge Stallions standing at the docks when they found

 out that the first boat for France was a small (and most important)

 fast sailboat which was filled up with passengers so they could not handle the added weight of the horses.